 If the application and supporting documents are processed at the customer service counter, you will receive the permit at that time.

-If the application and supporting documents are mailed or emailed to Council, you will receive an invoice for the fee and bond.
+If the application and supporting documents are lodged online, you will receive an invoice for the outstanding security bond.
 This must be paid before the permit can be issued.
 Once payment is received, the permit will be issued within 10 working days.

 Stormwater Connections in the road reserve